tada/pljava/src/site/markdown/install/vmoptions.md

 that full API available to PL/Java code without further thought.
 The cost, however, may be that PL/Java uses more memory and starts more slowly than if only a few needed modules were named.

+For just that reason, there is also a `--limit-modules` option that can be used to trim the set of readable modules to the minimum genuinely needed.
+More on the use of that option [here][limitmods].

+[limitmods]: ../use/jpms.html#Limiting_the_module_graph

 Third-party modular code can be made available by adding the modular jars to `pljava.module_path` (see [configuration variables](../use/variables.html))